joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 }
 ```

-3. In TSX, we can define the parameter types of sub template functions, this can achieve type safe:
+3. In TSX, we can define the parameter types of template tag render functions, this can achieve type safe:

 ```tsx
 {